HL7/fhircast-docs/input/pagecontent/3-2-2-heartbeat.md

-> Implementator feedback is requested for the need to support heartbeats for websockets.
+> Implementer feedback is requested for the need to support heartbeats for WebSockets.

 ### Event-name: Heartbeat event